-"Transfer of ownership" means a transfer of ownership between an enterprise in the Member State of the Intrastat declaration and an enterprise in another country.
+"Transfer of ownership" means a transfer of ownership between an economic operator in the EU Member State of the Intrastat declaration and an economic operator in another country.

 The "other country" may be an EU Member State or a non-EU Member State.
-Therefore the transfer of ownership itself is not necessary between an enterprise in the Member State of consignment and an enterprise in the Member State of destination (e.g. on being sold the goods are not sent to the buyer's Member State) or between two enterprises, each based in a different EU Member State (e.g. for indirect import or export).
+Therefore the transfer of ownership itself is not necessary between an economic operator in the Member State of consignment and an economic operator in the Member State of destination (e.g. on being sold the goods are not sent to the buyer's Member State) or between two economic operators, each based in a different EU Member State (e.g. for indirect import or export).